 - Also used in the medical drugs industry.

-- Platinum alloys are widely used in the jewellery industry, due to their hardness, the bright white colour, and their anti-tarnishing properties.
+- Platinum alloys are widely used in the jewellery industry, due to their hardness, bright white colour, and anti-tarnishing properties.

 - Platinum, palladium and rhodium are also for investment in the form of coins and bars.

 - As a catalyst in chemical reactions